Skip to main content

 Sophia Echeverria

-Sophia Monseratt Echeverria (she/her/hers) is a third-year Neurobiology major in Revelle College.
+Sophia Monseratt Echeverria (she/her/hers) is a fourth-year Neurobiology major in Revelle College.
 Her passion for STEM derives from the fact that it helps innovate the future.
 After a car accident that resulted in multiple visits to the neurologist, she found that medicine (more specifically neural science) provides the necessary function and uniqueness to every individual which inspired her passion for pursing her major.
 She believes that by committing to STEM, she can contribute to the progression of this field.

 • Tausala Eteuati